-fineartmultiple is delighted to invite you to the opening of the pop-up summer exhibition “Spectrum” at the Kunsthalle Koidl curated by Managing Director Vanessa Moos.
+fineartmultiple is delighted to invite you to the finissage of the pop-up summer exhibition “Spectrum” on August 27th at the Kunsthalle Koidl curated by Managing Director Vanessa Moos.

 Featuring works by Olafur Eliasson, Carsten Höller, Jorinde Voigt and Stanley Whitney, this new group show made in cooperation with Niels Borch Gallery and Klosterfelde Edition, explores chromatic ideas and the aesthetic values attached to colour and emotion.
 Focusing on the way artists attempt to make sense of the world, the exhibition investigates the way they process their environment, paring it down and reconstituting it into its component parts – striving always to turn it into something new.